Blackbull Markets Broker Review

 Platform choice is one of the most positive aspects of using BlackBull Markets.
-It’s clearly something that is very important to the broker, and traders will see knock-on benefits as a result.
+It’s clearly very important to the broker, and traders will see knock-on benefits as a result.

-MetaTrader 5 is offered by this broker, which is useful given the extensive range of features it provides.
-These include well over 20 timeframes for highly customised price chart analysis, as well as a built-in economic calendar for fundamental analysis of wider financial, economic and political conditions.
-Those customers who are more familiar with the MetaTrader 4 service, which is the previous and less advanced iteration of the system, can still use that if they wish.
+MetaTrader 5 is offered by this broker, which is helpful given the extensive range of features it provides.
+These include well over 20 timeframes for highly customised price chart analysis, as well as a built-in economic calendar for fundamental analysis of broader financial, economic and political conditions.
+Customers who are more familiar with the MetaTrader 4 service, which is the previous and less advanced iteration of the system, can still use that if they wish.

-The system is powered by fibre-optic internet connections and also a series of data systems located in multiple different localities across the globe.
+The system is powered by fibre-optic internet connections and a series of data systems located in multiple different localities across the globe.
 These include Shanghai and London.
-The advantage here is that traders can continue to place trades and access the system even in the event that one part of it breaks down.
-As an additional layer of support, this system is backed up by what are called ‘Business Continuity Trading Rooms’.
+The advantage here is that traders can continue to place trades and access the system even if one part of it breaks down.
+As an additional layer of support, this system is backed up by ‘Business Continuity Trading Rooms’.

-This broker covers a wide range of financial markets, and traders are likely to find that the vast majority of the most popular trading instruments are available to them here.
-BlackBull Markets appears to offer its products as derivatives, or contracts for difference (CFDs) to be precise.
-These financial instruments mean that the trader does not need to assume any ownership of the actual asset in order to trade.
-Instead, they simply buy the CFD, which then tracks the underlying market moves.
-They can also take advantage of leverage in order to increase the size of their deposit and hence potential gain – and also their potential loss.
+This broker covers a wide range of financial markets, and traders are likely to find that most of the most popular trading instruments are available.
+BlackBull Markets appears to offer its products as derivatives or contracts for difference (CFDs), to be precise.
+These financial instruments mean that the trader does not need to assume ownership of the actual asset to trade.
+Instead, they buy the CFD, which then tracks the underlying market moves.
+They can also take advantage of leverage to increase the size of their deposit and hence potential gain – and, of course, their potential loss.

-To begin with, the broker’s foreign exchange market offer is extensive, and includes many of the famous major pairs such as the USD/JPY pair, the NZD/USD pair, and more.
+The broker’s foreign exchange market offer is extensive and includes many famous major pairs such as the USD/JPY pair, the NZD/USD pair, and more.
 Unlike some brokers, BlackBull Markets goes further by offering a series of minor pairs.
 These include the AUD/CAD pair, the GBP/AUD pair, and even the EUR/SEK pair for those who wish to trade the Swedish krona.

 Moving away from forex, traders can also opt to trade indices at this broker.
 Six indices are available in total.
-These include major American names such as the Dow Jones and the S&P 500, as well as the UK’s FTSE 100 and three others.
-Some traders may be a little disappointed to see that the NASDAQ is not represented here.
+They include prominent American names such as the Dow Jones and the S&P 500 and the UK’s FTSE 100, and three others.
+Some traders may be disappointed to see that the NASDAQ is not represented.

 Commodities, energy and precious metals can also be traded at this broker.
 Commodities on offer include gold and silver, each of which can be traded in a pair with the US dollar.
 Light crude oil can also be traded, as can natural gas.

-If a trader has a question for the client support team, then they may well be able to find the answer using the database of frequently asked questions, which is located on the broker’s website.
+If a trader has a question for the client support team, they may well be able to find the answer using the database of frequently asked questions located on the broker’s website.
 These cover a diverse range of topics, such as information about fund security, account management questions, and more.
-If this does not answer the question, customers can get in contact with the client support team.
+If this does not answer the question, customers can contact the client support team.

-In terms of contact details, BlackBull Markets provides a whole range of options in the footer of its website.
-It stipulates its physical address, which is Level 22, 120 Albert Street, Auckland 1010, New Zealand.
-It also lists a New Zealand phone number, which is (+64) 9 558 5142, as well as a freephone alternative.
-It also provides customers with an email address: email@example.com.
+In terms of contact details, BlackBull Markets provides a range of options in the footer of its website.
+It stipulates its physical address, Level 22, 120 Albert Street, Auckland 1010, New Zealand.
+It also lists a New Zealand phone number (+64) 9 558 5142, as well as a freephone alternative.
+It also provides customers with an email address: firstname.lastname@example.org.

 Something that also falls under the customer service umbrella is the ease with which a deposit can be made to the broker.
 Luckily, BlackBull Markets accepts deposits in a wide variety of global currencies.
-These include some of the most obvious options, such as the British pound, the euro and the US dollar, but it also includes the South African rand, the Singapore dollar, and several more.
+These include some of the most obvious options, such as the British pound, the euro and the US dollar, and the South African rand, the Singapore dollar, and several more.

-In terms of payment methods, options such as card payments through Visa and Mastercard are on offer – as are some e-wallet and similar services, such as Neteller and Skrill.
+Regarding payment methods, options such as card payments through Visa and Mastercard are on offer – as are some e-wallet and similar services, such as Neteller and Skrill.
 Bank Wire is also available.
-Bank Wire takes a number of days to go through, but the broker can offer instantaneous transactions when other methods are used.
+Bank Wire takes several days to go through, but the broker can offer instantaneous transactions when other methods are used.

-BlackBull Markets has a respectable array of research, education and resources option for traders, though it is perhaps not quite as extensive as comparable offers from other brokers.
-On the client support page, resources are split into two columns – one for ‘Education’ and one for ‘Trading Resources’.
+BlackBull Markets has a respectable array of research, education and resources options for traders, though it is perhaps not as extensive as comparable offers from other brokers.
+Resources are split into two columns on the client support page – one for ‘Education’ and one for ‘Trading Resources’.

-The former contains a series of trading guides, including some that are presented in video formats – expanding the accessibility of the content and offering traders a choice.
-A trading glossary also exists, and organises content into alphabetical order for ease of use.
+The former contains a series of trading guides, including some presented in video formats – expanding the accessibility of the content and offering traders a choice.
+A trading glossary also exists and organises content

 The latter, meanwhile, contains content such as market reviews and news.
 An economic calendar is also available here.